How do customers want to pay for their household energy bills?

 So, how do your customers want to pay for their household energy bills?

-A 2021 YouGov survey of over 15,000 consumers, commissioned by GoCardless, identified Direct Debit as by far the most popular way to pay household bills in the UK.
-Over three times as many people choose to pay with Direct Debit than the second most popular choice, debit cards.
+A 2021 YouGov survey of over 15,000 consumers, commissioned by GoCardless, identified bank debit as the most popular way to pay household bills in Australia.
+Debit and credit cards came in at the second and third most popular choices from consumers.

-As 65% of UK consumers choose to pay their household bills with Direct Debit, there is a clear consumer demand for Direct Debit as a recurring payment method.
+As 26% of Australian consumers choose to pay their household bills with bank debit, there is clearly a high consumer demand for bank debit as a recurring payment method.

 A similar picture can be seen across the globe.
-For instance, the local equivalents of Direct Debit were the most popular payment methods for household bills in Australia, Germany and France.
-Meanwhile in the US, Canada and New Zealand, the local equivalents of Direct Debit were the second most popular payment methods.
+For instance, bank debit is the most popular payment method for household bills in the UK, Germany and France.
+Meanwhile in the US, Canada and New Zealand, bank debit was the second most popular payment method.
 This shows global demand for these bank-to-bank payment methods, an important fact to consider when thinking about international expansion.

-Businesses that do not offer consumers the option to pay with Direct Debit reduce their chances of winning new customers.
-As Direct Debit is so popular in the UK, businesses should also be focussing on creating a smooth and frictionless payment experience when new customers are registering, in order to maximise customer acquisition.
+Businesses that do not offer consumers the option to pay with bank debit reduce their chances of winning new customers.
+As bank debit is so popular in Australia, businesses should also be looking to create a frictionless payment experience when new customers are registering, in order to maximise customer acquisition.

-In fact, Direct Debit was one of the most popular choices for consumers to pay for household bills across all the countries examined.
-In a study commissioned by GoCardless in July 2020, we asked over 8,100 consumers across the UK, France, Germany, Denmark, Sweden, USA, Canada, Australia, New Zealand, why they chose to pay for a recurring invoice by Direct Debit.
+In fact, bank debit was one of the most popular choices for consumers to pay for household bills across all the countries examined.
+In a study commissioned by GoCardless in July 2020, we asked over 8,100 consumers across Australia, the UK, France, Germany, Denmark, Sweden, USA, Canada, New Zealand, why they chose to pay for a recurring invoice by bank debit.
 These were the top three reasons given:

 “This was the default option”